HazVr146/Backrooms-Dimension-Gorilla-Tag-/README.md

 - High quality maze, like no copy and paste
 - Secret Rooms To find
 - Even Bigger Maze!
-- Remove And Fix Board For The Start
+- 2 More Boards!
+Removed Things And A Fixed Things
 - Easter Eggs
 - Possibly More Minor Changes!